 What is the best convection microwave?

-We’d pick the 27L Panasonic NN-DS596B, which is a convection microwave and a solid all-rounder (it also offers steam oven and combi oven functionality).
+We’d pick the 27L Panasonic NN-DS596B, which is a convection microwave and a solid all-rounder (it also offers steam oven and combi wave oven functionality).

 Which microwave is best, convection or grill?